-Today, there is some debate surrounding exactly how many varieties of pasta exist.
+Today, there is some debate surrounding exactly how many types of pasta exist in Italy.
 Some sources put the number around 350; others say it’s closer to an astonishing 600, with new ones being invented all the time.
 The latter is believable considering each shape and style is deeply entrenched in the region it’s made.

 “In Italy there were 20 different regions, but they weren’t unified [until the 19th century],” Segan explains.
 “They were thinking of themselves as 20 different countries.
 So each ‘region’ had their different styles.”

-To understand how so many varieties of pasta emerged, you first have to understand the climate, geography, and economics of Italy.
+To understand how so many types of pasta emerged, you first have to understand the climate, geography, and economics of Italy.

 “Generally in the north, pasta is made fresh,” explains Segan.
 “The south is more into dried pasta.
 The south was generally poorer, so they couldn’t afford the egg.
 The first pasta factories were down there.
 It had a longer shelf life, and it could be sold longer if it was dried.”